Bearded Iris Care: How To Avoid 5 Common Growing Problems

 Make a homemade soapy spray by mixing one tablespoon or less of dish soap (we recommend Seventh Generation’s Free & Clear) per one quart of water.

+Divide and conquer!
 Every three to five years Bearded Iris tend to become overcrowded and the rhizomes should be divided.
-You’ll not only get to add Bearded Irises to other parts of your garden free-of-charge, but you'll be proactively preventing the spread of pests and disease.
+You’ll not only get to add Bearded Irises to other parts of your garden free of charge, but you'll be proactively preventing the spread of pests and disease.

 Basic Steps To Divide Bearded Iris: